-- Both the USCG and the EPA have adopted the BWM Convention D-2 standard but employ a more rigorous Environmental Technology Verification (ETV) testing protocol to determine if ballast water treatment systems (BWTS) meet D-2. - Some BWTS type approved under the Convention G-8 and / or G9 test protocol by other flag administrations may not meet ETV. - USCG may accept, on an interim basis, some "Alternate Management Systems" (AMS) approved to G-8 and / or G-9 by other flag administrations. - USCG may extend BWTS installation date on a case-by-case basis. - USCG FAQs are available as well as EPA VGP and Fact Sheet, to further explain requirements.
+- Both USCG and EPA have adopted BWM Convention D-2 standard but employ a more rigorous Environmental Technology Verification (ETV) testing protocol to determine if ballast water treatment systems (BWTS) meet D-2. - Some BWTS type approved under the Convention G-8 and/or G-9 test protocol by other flag administrations may not meet ETV. - USCG may accept, on an interim basis, some "Alternate Management Systems" (AMS) type approved to G-8 and/or G-9 by other flag administrations. - USCG may extend BWTS installation date on a case-by-case basis. - USCG FAQs are available as well as EPA VGP and Fact Sheet, to further explain requirements.